-Electricity Pakistan will become Pakistan premier exhibition for Energy, Storage and Power industry.
+Electricity Pakistan is Pakistan's premier exhibition for Energy, Storage and Power industry.
 It is a dedicated platform for manufacturers, suppliers, distributors, users and energy storage solutions providers.
-The inaugural edition will takes place at Lahore Expo Centre from 29 – 31 March 2018.

 As reported by the International Energy Agency (IEA), average energy demand in the country is around 19,000MW against the generation of around 15,000MW.
 Demand soars beyond 20,000MW during peak summer months of May to July, when air conditioning systems place an extra burden on the national power grid, often causing power cuts.
 The IEA forecasts that total electricity demand will rise to more than 49,000MW by 2025 as the country’s population increases.